Accepting new patientsTexas residents onlyWe do not accept MedicaidNow open: North Dallas office

 Seek Professional Help:

 Trauma can be complex, and seeking professional help can be an important step towards recovery.
-Therapists and mental health professionals can provide individuals with support and guidance through the healing process.
+Therapists and mental health professionals can provide individuals with support and guidance through the healing process, including trauma therapy Dallas tailored to your needs.

 Practice Self-Care: